Argel-Tal/NZPoliceUtilities/README.md

 ## _WFH to do_
 - Convert this to binaries so it can be loaded wihtout Rtools 🙄😠
-- create a "read csv" function
+- compile with the "read csv" function
-- create a "write csv" function, although it is undesireable to us CSV going forward

 # Credits
 ## Author(s):